-Associate of Applied Science in Electronics Engineering Technology
+Associate of Applied Science (A.A.S.) in Electronics Engineering Technology

 The terms electrical and electronic are often used interchangeably, but there is a difference.
 Computer hardware engineers (analog designers) follow the electronics track.
 They gain an understanding of the analog design of circuit boards, computer chips, computer systems and related equipment.
 The engineers are responsible for most of the research in computer technology, as well.
-This A.A.S. degree turns students into technicians who mostly troubleshoot and repair electronic systems.
+This A.A.S. degree in this field trains students to become technicians who mostly troubleshoot and repair electronic systems.
 Some assist engineers in designing new products, testing systems prior to manufacture or selling electronic components and systems.
 Analog designers usually must continue education beyond this degree level.

 Two-year community college degree programs usually include general education subjects, such as English composition, American government, arts and humanities, behavioral sciences and study methods and skills.
 The electronics core consists of: